bkahlert/kommons-test/README.md

 ### Reporting

-Tests results are printed at the end of a test run by [TestExecutionReporter](src/jvmMain/kotlin/com/bkahlert/kommons/test/junit/launcher/TestExecutionReporter.kt) as follows:
+Test results are printed at the end of a test run by [TestExecutionReporter](src/jvmMain/kotlin/com/bkahlert/kommons/test/junit/launcher/TestExecutionReporter.kt) as follows:

 ```log